Lomas de Lachay:

 • ✔️ Comfortable layered clothing (fog and temperature changes possible).

-• ✔️ Hiking shoes or footwear with good grip (trails have loose stones).
+• ✔️ Hiking boots or shoes with good grip (the trails have loose stones).

 • ✔️ Hat, sunglasses, and high-protection sunscreen.

-• ✔️ Insect repellent (especially during fog season).
+• ✔️ Mosquito repellent (especially during fog season).

-• ✔️ Trash bags (no bins on the trails).
+• ✔️ Trash bags (no trash cans on the trails).

-• ✔️ Cash in soles for entrance fees and possible purchases.
+• ✔️ Cash in soles for entry fees and possible purchases.

 ⚠️ Rules and recommendations

-• Stay on the marked trails; leaving them damages fragile vegetation.
+• Stay on marked trails; leaving them damages fragile vegetation.

-• Do not feed wild animals or attempt to approach them.
+• Do not feed wild animals or try to approach them.

 • Fires are prohibited outside designated areas.

-• The last entry is at 3:00 p.m.; plan your route to leave before closing.
+• The last entry time is 3:00 PM; plan your route to exit before closing.

 • Approximate total: S/ 65 – 100.

-📌 Recommendation: If traveling by car, leave early (before 7:00 a.m.) to enjoy the morning, when the fog is often more photogenic and the temperature is more pleasant for walking.
+📌 Recommendation: If traveling by car, leave early (before 7:00 AM) to enjoy the morning, when the fog is often more photogenic and the temperature more pleasant for walking.
 Bring a windbreaker in case the wind picks up in the higher areas.

-📅 Option 1: Full day with complete route
+📅 Option 1: Full day trip with complete route

-• 9:00 am: Arrival at the reserve.
-Registration and payment of entrance fee.
+• 9:00 AM: Arrival at the reserve.
+Registration and payment of entry fee.

-• 9:30 am: Start of the Fox Trail (45 min).
-Visit to the cerro La Virgen viewpoint.
+• 9:30 AM: Start of the Fox Circuit (45 min).
+Visit to the Cerro La Virgen viewpoint.

-• 12:00 pm: Partridge Trail (2 h).
-Ascent to Cristo de Lachay and panoramic views.
+• 12:00 PM: Partridge Circuit (2h).
+Climb to Cristo de Lachay for panoramic views.

-• 2:00 pm: Lunch in the picnic area (packed food or purchased at the kiosk).
+• 2:00 PM: Lunch in the picnic area (food brought or purchased at the kiosk).

-📅 Option 2: Relaxed visit (with children or seniors)
+📅 Option 2: Relaxing visit (with children or elderly)

-• Do only the Fox Trail and the access to the Cruce Viewpoint.
+• Do only the Fox Circuit and access to the Cruce viewpoint.

-• Enjoy a picnic in the designated areas and take time to watch birds from the viewpoints near the parking area.
+• Enjoy a picnic in the designated areas and watch birds from viewpoints near the parking area.

-• Total time inside the reserve: 2 – 3 h.
+• Total time spent in the reserve: 2 – 3h.

 💡 Additional tip: For photography enthusiasts, the best light to capture the lomas is during the early morning hours, when the fog creates a dramatic effect.
-If you are looking to spot birds, the water spring is most active at sunrise.
+If you are looking to observe birds, the water source is more active at sunrise.

 No. Pets are strictly prohibited to protect wildlife.

 There is no drinking water on the trails.
-There are restrooms in the parking area, but it is recommended to bring your own water.
+In the parking area, there are restrooms, but it is recommended to bring your own water.

-No, the trails are well signposted and can be done on your own.
-However, park rangers are available to assist visitors.
+No, the trails are well-marked and can be done independently.
+However, park rangers can provide guidance to visitors.

-How long does it take to complete all the trails?
+How long does it take to do all the circuits?

-Doing the three main trails (Fox, Tara, and Partridge) at a leisurely pace takes between 3 and 4 h.
-If you include time for a picnic and observation, a full day is ideal.
+Doing all three main circuits (Fox, Tara, and Partridge) at a leisurely pace takes between 3 and 4 hours.
+Adding time for a picnic and observation, a full day is ideal.

-Rain is rare, but during the fog season there may be drizzle.
-Bring waterproof clothing and non-slip footwear; if the rain is heavy, trails may be closed for safety.
+Rain is rare, but during fog season, there may be drizzles.
+Bring waterproof clothing and non-slip shoes; if rain is heavy, trails may be closed for safety reasons.

 Peru Travel Guide 2025 - Tips by Peru Discovery